 Interestingly, why you may not be physically hungry.
 This does not take into consideration the tricks your mind plays on you.
 Strangely, unlike any other diet I have been on, I have found myself craving not cakes, sweets and chips.
 But, salads, bananas, breakfast cereal and mmm bread.

-After I had decided to give this diet ago, I made an appointment and had an hour long meeting with my consultant Denise Kelly.
-Who, if you live in Bracknell, I would highly recommend by the way.
+After I had decided to give this diet ago, I made an appointment and had an hour long meeting with my consultant – Denise Kelly.
 If you wish to find a consultant near you, simply go to the Cambridge Diet website, enter your postcode and it will show you a list of consultants near your home.
 I made my decision based on the content & quality of Denise’s personal message.
 Any consultant that hadn’t bothered to write one or had no photo were immediately dismissed from my selection.

 During my consultation, I had to complete a medical questionnaire and the diet and its side affects were explained to me.
 I was weighed and my body measurements were taken.

-Even though I passed the medical questionnaire, Cambridge have written to my Doctor to inform them that I am participating in this diet and some medical conditions need prior medical consent before you can begin.
+Even though I passed the medical questionnaire, my consultant wrote to my Doctor to inform them that I am participating in this diet and some medical conditions need prior medical consent before you can begin.

 I had no idea until I started this diet that 60% of your daily water consumption comes from the food that you eat.
 So if you’re not eating any conventional food, you’ve got to drink a lot of water!

 The diet itself states you should drink a minimum of 2.25 litres a day.
 From my experience this is nowhere near enough.
 In fact in the early days when I did drink this little, I found it gave me a headache that could give a hangover a run for its money.

 Experimentation has shown that I need a minimum of 3 litres a day, great for your skin & health but there have been several times where I have considered relocating my laptop to the ladies bathroom at work!